 We need stability to explore a side of us that is less acceptable and predictable.

 Without Joseph, there is a risk that the baby will never be born, or will be born and will die.

 When we believe in our innocence and the innocence of everyone else,

-when we say YES to the still small voice that speaks of that innocence,
+when we say 'Yes' to the still small voice that speaks of this innocence,

 something extraordinary is born in us that leads our life in a new and rich direction.

-Christmas is a celebration that there is always hope, even in the most unlikely of circumstances.
+Christmas is a time of knowing that there is always hope, even in the most unlikely of circumstances.

 We are innocent and we are loved by God.

 I pray the spiritual Christmas prayer below for myself and for you.

 Let it be Christmas for us every day.